Articles

 • Return-focused: The explicit understanding is that the employee will return to their home location after completing their task

-Example: When a company sends a regional director to another country for a year to broaden their professional horizons and strengthen leadership in that region, that's clearly an assignment.
-Similarly, technical specialists who relocate to bring production facilities up to company standards would typically be on assignment rather than a business trip.
+Here's a clear example: when a company sends a regional director to another country for a year to broaden their professional horizons and strengthen leadership in that region, that's definitely an assignment.
+Same goes for technical specialists who relocate to bring production facilities up to company standards - they're on assignment, not just visiting.

 Tax implications: The key differentiator

-The most significant distinction between business trips and assignments relates to tax implications:
+The most significant distinction between business trips and assignments comes down to tax implications, and this is something you absolutely need to get right:

 • Business trips: Companies typically aim to avoid triggering tax obligations in the destination country.